Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: Introduction

 \subsection{The algebra of unconditional equivalence}

-In Section~\ref{subsec: grobner basis} we use our characterization of UEC-representatives to define a toric ideal whose associated fibers contain all UEC-representatives with a specified set of ``source nodes'' and specified pairwise intersections and unions of their neighbors.
+In Section~\ref{subsec: grobner basis} we use our characterization of UEC-representatives to define a toric ideal whose associated fibers contain all UEC-representatives with a specified set of ``source nodes'' and pairwise intersections and unions of their neighbors.
 A quadratic and square-free reduced Gr\"obner basis for this toric ideal is identified (Theorem~\ref{thrm:rgb for less variables}).
-This toric ideal and its Gr\"obner basis appear to be previously unstudied and represent a new contribution to the field of algebraic statistics by way of marginal independence models.
-We leave the study of the algebraic properties of this ideal as future work, and instead focus on its applications.
-Namely, by the Fundamental Theorem of Markov Bases \citep{diaconis1998algebraic, petrovic2017survey}, the identified Gr\"obner basis gives a set of moves for exploring the space of UEC-representatives within each fiber.
-In Section~\ref{sec: traversing}, we extend these moves via additional binomial operations on the toric ideal to a set of moves that completely connects the space of all UEC-representatives on $n$ nodes (Theorem~\ref{thrm:connectivity}).
-To the best of our knowledge, this application of Markov bases for toric ideals is a new idea in algebraic statistics: namely, we use standard methods for proving that models within fibers are connected and then identify additional algebraic moves to connect the entire space of models.
-The resulting connectivity theorem yields a method for exploring the space of all UEC-representatives in the language of binomials, which is applied in Section~\ref{sec:gr-algor} to estimate the marginal independence structure of a data-generating DAG model.
-We expect that this algebraic approach to model selection can be applied in other contexts as well.

-This section requires familiarity with the theory of Gr\"obner bases and toric ideals.
-It makes use of the results derived in Section~\ref{sec:uncond-depend}, which can be taken for granted.
+By the Fundamental Theorem of Markov Bases \citep{diaconis1998algebraic, petrovic2017survey}, the Gr\"obner basis gives a set of moves for exploring the UEC-representatives within a fiber.
+In Section~\ref{sec: traversing}, we extend these moves via additional binomial operations to a set of moves that completely connects the space of all UEC-representatives on $n$ nodes (Theorem~\ref{thrm:exploring the entire space}).
+The resulting connectivity theorem yields a method for exploring the space of UEC-representatives in the language of binomials, which is applied in Section~\ref{sec:gr-algor} to estimate the marginal independence structure of a DAG model.
+This section uses classic results on Gr\"obner bases and toric ideals.
+It makes use of the results derived in Section~\ref{sec:uncond-depend}.